-Types Of Business Loans For Farms
+Types of Farm Business Loans

-Farmers can access loans through the U.S. Department of Agriculture Farm Service Agency.
+In addition to agricultural small business loans offered by online lenders mentioned above, farmers can access loans through the U.S. Department of Agriculture Farm Service Agency.
 They provide different loans, including:

-- Beginning Farmers and Ranchers loans - These loans help first-time farmers finance a farm.
+- Beginning Farmers and Ranchers Loans - These loans help first-time farmers finance a farm.
 You’ll need to meet specific requirements in order to qualify as a beginner farmer.

-- Emergency Farm loans - If your farm has been damaged or destroyed due to a natural disaster, these emergency loans can help you rebuild.
+- Emergency Farm Loans - If your farm has been damaged or destroyed due to a natural disaster, these emergency loans can help you rebuild.

-- Farm Ownership loans - If you want to expand your farm, these loans can help you get the extra land you need.
+- Farm Ownership Loans - If you want to expand your farm, these loans can help you get the extra land you need.

-- Guaranteed Farm loans - You’ll typically find these loans through commercial lenders like the ones in our list.
+- Guaranteed Farm Loans - You’ll typically find these loans through commercial lenders like the ones in our list.
 Guaranteed loans can come in smaller amounts or be larger loans that help you keep your farm operating.

-- Minority and Women Farmers and Ranchers loans - These loans support farmers from minority or underserved communities, and can help them find ownership and guaranteed loans.
+- Minority and Women Farmers and Ranchers Loans - These loans support farmers from minority or underserved communities, and can help them find ownership and guaranteed loans.

-- Native American loans - Native American tribal members can use these loans to expand their agricultural needs.
+- Native American Loans - Native American tribal members can use these loans to expand their agricultural needs.

-How to Get a Farm Loan?
+How to Get a Farm Business Loan

-The lenders on this list are a great place to start, but compare as many lenders as you need to get a sense of which lenders will work best with your financial picture.
+The lenders on this list are a great place to start, but compare as many lenders as you need to get a sense of which lenders will work best with your financial situation.
 Each lender will offer different interest rates, loan amounts, and benefits to borrowers.

 Only go with lenders whose requirements you meet